PreCyz/GitDiffGenerator/README.md

 **toolkitPassword** - user password used to log in into SharePoint.<br /><br />
 **toolkitProjectListNames** - comma separated names of the folders to scan on toolkit, when looking for changes in documents made by user.
 Default value is `Deliverables`.<br/>
 **deleteDownloadedFiles** - if `Y` then all downloaded files from toolkit will be downloaded afterwards.
 This parameter works together with upload type `TOOLKIT_DOCS`<br/>
-**uploadAsHtml** - if `Y` then item will be produced as html file with links to actual documents.
-This option is recommended when fat in size documents has bean changed.
-This parameter works together with upload type `TOOLKIT_DOCS` and default value is `N`.<br/>

 _Note:_ When `periodInDays` is used together with `startDate` then **startDate** has higher priority.
 ### Explanation of *uploadType* parameter